MillenniumMachines/millenniummachines.github.io/docs/milo/printing/print_guide.md

 # Printing Guide

+!!! note
-> :warning: If you have an LDO kit, checkout the [LDO docs](https://docs.ldomotors.com/en/milo/milov15) first, for compatibility reasons they provide a couple custom models to go with their kit.
+    If you have an LDO kit, checkout the [LDO docs](https://docs.ldomotors.com/en/milo/milov15) first, for compatibility reasons they provide a couple custom models to go with their kit.

 ## File Naming